 By being mindful of these factors and supporting your body in positive ways, you can help create the best environment for your recovery.

 WHILE SOME SWELLING, TENDERNESS, AND TIREDNESS ARE NORMAL AFTER SURGERY, CERTAIN SYMPTOMS NEED PROMPT MEDICAL ATTENTION.
-PLEASE CONTACT YOUR SURGEON OR HEALTHCARRE PROVIDER RIGHT AWAY IF YOU NOTICE:
+PLEASE CONTACT YOUR SURGEON OR HEALTHCARE PROVIDER RIGHT AWAY IF YOU NOTICE:

 If you are ever unsure, it's always better to call your doctor and get checked.